Back to Blog

 2026 Update

 SaaS prices are spiraling, with Gartner reporting 15-25% annual increases and SeatGeek’s 2023 analysis finding that per-seat costs compound.
+For a rapidly scaling organization, this compounding effect is particularly pernicious.
 The average 50-person company now pays an estimated $180K/year in per-seat SaaS fees—equivalent to hiring two full-time senior developers.
+Such costs directly impact headcount planning and profitability.

 Key Insight

 The Landlord Analogy: Imagine if your office landlord increased your rent every time you hired a new employee.
 You’d move immediately.
-Yet this is exactly how 99% of B2B SaaS pricing operates, turning growth into a penalty.
+Yet this is precisely how 99% of B2B SaaS pricing operates, turning growth into a penalty and fundamentally misaligning incentives between vendor and customer.

 The "Growth Tax" Explained

 Per-user pricing is, effectively, a tax on your company’s success.
 As you scale, your software costs shouldn’t scale linearly.
 Instead, increased operational efficiency should make them cheaper per unit of output—not more expensive.
-Data from our own client engagements, validated by industry benchmarks, consistently shows this inverse relationship.
+Data from our own client engagements, validated by industry benchmarks like those presented in the Blissfully 2023 SaaS Trends Report, consistently shows this inverse relationship: companies investing in internal platforms derive greater marginal value as they grow.

 1.5x